Web4u Corporation

 Conservatory & Pro Classes

-Jessica received her early ballet training at Inland Pacific Ballet Company in Montclair, California, and moved to Philadelphia at the age of 14 to enter the pre-professional training program at the Rock School for Dance Education on full scholarship.
-She danced with Houston Ballet’s second company for two seasons before joining Atlanta Ballet, where she enjoyed touring international and performing a varied repertoire.
+Jessica He, originally from Rancho Cucamonga, California, received her early ballet training at Inland Pacific Ballet Academy.
+She moved to Philadelphia in 2012 at the age of 14 to enter the pre-professional training program at The Rock School for Dance Education on full scholarship, where she received multiple awards and merit scholarships at competitions, such as the Youth America Grand Prix and World Ballet Competition.

 JENNIFER PEDRAZA